Veterinary Internal Medicine

 If your animal requires diagnoses or care for neurologic conditions that are beyond the scope of our experienced veterinarians, we will be happy to refer you to an animal internal medicine specialist or veterinary neurologist near Cincinnati.
 Our vets will work closely with your specialist to ensure that your pet receives the best treatment possible.

 Laboratory & Diagnostics

-Out in-house veterinary lab is equipped with the technology required to diagnose your pet's internal medicine condition rapidly and precisely so that treatment can begin as soon as possible.
+Our in-house veterinary lab is equipped with the technology to assist in the diagnosis of your pet's internal medicine condition so that treatment can begin as soon as possible.